w3c/wai-website/pages/about/update.md

 {% include_cached excol.html type="middle" %}

+* 30 April 2025
+  * Updated the 'How to Get Involved' seciotn with specific needs
 * April 2025
   * Minor updates to current work on WCAG2ICT, ARIA 1.3, and mobile accessibility
 * March 2025